alhajee/ckan/doc/contributing/documentation.rst

     ckan.site_title = Open Data Scotland

-    Default value:  ``CKAN``
+    Default value:  ``FMLD``

-    This sets the name of the site, as displayed in the CKAN web interface.
+    This sets the name of the site, as displayed in the FMLD web interface.

-If you add a new config setting to CKAN, make sure to document like this it in :doc:`/maintaining/configuration`.
+If you add a new config setting to FMLD, make sure to document like this it in :doc:`/maintaining/configuration`.